Frequently Asked QuestionsIt's a complex business... questions are good.

 We could say all those things...but let's just leave it at this: we believe that we offer great value.
 And we use to that money to stay in business.

 Email is always a good start.
 You can use our contact form.

 An old-fashioned phone call will also work.
 We're normally open for business between 9:30AM and 5PM Monday through Friday.
 We do try to keep Fridays clear to finish client work in time for the weekend - so we make appointments if you need us on Fridays.
 We're sometimes in conference with clients, or out teaching classes and workshops - so please just leave a message if we don't answer right away.

 We do not provide after-hours or weekend appointments or phone support.

-The solopreneur startup is a familiar story for us.
+The solopreneur start-up is a familiar story for us.
 Over the years we've had many small business owners come to us after the web site their friends set up for them have become a problem.
-There's often an issue with getting the site updated, or some features have become unsuable, or something similiar.
+There's often an issue with getting the site updated, or some features have become unusable, or something similar.
 Worse still, the site wasn't properly secured and now is full of malware and is being actively blocked by Google as a digital Typhoid Mary.

 It would have been so much better if they had built a simple, maintainable and properly secured site in the first place.
 But the cost of doing so seemed too high at the time.

 To help with this, we've launched the SPARK project.
 This provides a simple, properly built, SEO-friendly, mobile-responsive and entirely functional web site for a micro-biz or project.
 There's a simple CMS so you can can update your content whenever you like.
 The designs are basic but contemporary and simply work.
 The price is fixed and reasonable.
 No frills, no fuss, no problem.
 Find out more about your Spark project for small business start-ups.